Just looking for the quick facts?

 If you would like to check your data plan usage, you can view the Data Usage Meter from MyAccount on metrobyt-mobile.com.

 Choice of High-Speed Data

 Metro by T-Mobile customers select how much high-speed data they receive under their service plan.
 Certain features, such as Music Unlimited, do not count against your high-speed data allotment.
-If your total data usage exceeds your selected high-speed allotment during a service cycle, we may reduce your data speed for the remainder of that service cycle.
+If your total data usage exceeds your selected high-speed allotment during a service cycle, we reduce your data speed to for the remainder of that service cycle.

-Some Metro by T-Mobile Unlimited high-speed smartphone data plans include a data allotment for Smartphone Mobile Hotspot (tethering), after that allotment is used, tethering is slowed for the rest of the service cycle; unlimited high-speed data is only for use on your smartphone.
-Depending on the capability of your device, tethering your device to other lawful devices is permitted up to 10 devices pursuant to the terms, conditions and allotments of your data plan.
+Some Metro by T-Mobile Unlimited high-speed smartphone data plans include a data allotment for Smartphone Mobile Hotspot (tethering), after that allotment is used, tethering is slowed for the rest of the service cycle; unlimited. high-speed data is only for use on your smartphone.
+Depending on the capability of your device, tethering your device to other lawful devices is permitted up to 10 devices, pursuant to the terms, conditions and allotments of your data plan.
 Some video consumed while tethering may be difficult to identify as video and therefore cannot be optimized.